saigunasekhar/12304495-COIT20261-2026T1/Week1.md

 ![gns](./images/GNS-intro-12304495-ipaddress.png)

-### After setting the IP Address, we need to clink on the web console and give the command
+### After setting the IP Address, we need to clink on the web console and give the command "ip addr show" so it shows the IP Address.